-From the vibrant reds and blues of blooming Indian paintbrush and bluebonnet flowers to chilled scoops of Blue Bell ice cream, much of what defines the Lone Star State can be found in Brenham.
-This quaint community of just 16,000 people resides among the scenic sloping hills of South Central Texas near where the Republic of Texas was born.
-Shop or dine in the historic buildings of Brenham’s downtown district, drink a glass of wine crafted at a nearby vineyard, stroll through a field of blooming lavender, experience the town’s thriving arts scene, or simply kick back and enjoy the area’s scenic beauty.
-There’s much to see and do in Brenham, and its convenient location halfway between Austin and Houston makes it a popular place for visitors.
+From the vibrant reds and blues of blooming Indian paintbrush and bluebonnet to chilled scoops of Blue Bell Ice Cream, much of what defines the Lone Star State can be found in Brenham.
+This quaint community of just 18,000 people resides among the scenic sloping hills of South Central Texas near where the Republic of Texas was born.
+Shop or dine in the historic buildings of the Downtown National Register District, drink a glass of wine crafted at a nearby vineyard, stroll through a field of blooming lavender, experience the town’s thriving cultural scene, or simply kick back and enjoy the area’s scenic beauty.
+There’s much to enjoy when you visit Brenham, and its convenient location halfway between Austin and Houston makes it a popular place for visitors.

 Brenham was established, and voted as the seat of Washington County, in 1844 and named after Richard Fox Brenham, a veteran of the Texas War of Independence and a hero of the republic.
 The town was formed just 20 miles southwest of Washington-on-the-Brazos, where in 1836, 59 delegates representing the people of Texas drafted the Declaration of Independence and the republic’s first constitution.
 This essential part of Texas history can be experienced at the Washington-on-the-Brazos State Historic Site, which is composed of several attractions designed to teach visitors about the time period.

 All of this is just a taste of what you can see and do in Brenham.
-A professional theatre that brings in actors from around the country (Unity Theatre), a state-of-the-art performance hall (Dr. W.W.
-O'Donnell Performing Arts Center), and numerous art galleries and antique shops are peppered throughout town.
+A professional theatre that brings in actors from around the country (Unity Theatre), two state-of-the-art performance halls - The Barnhill Center at Historic Simon Theatre and Dr. W.W.
+O'Donnell Performing Arts Center - and murals, art galleries and antique shops are peppered throughout town.
 A few miles north, you’ll find a large garden of magnificent roses and aromatic flowers at The Antique Rose Emporium, which has won acclaim from the Great Rosarian Hall of Fame.

 Ample scenic beauty, one-of-a-kind attractions, and a great location near the birthplace of Texas make Brenham a great place to visit.